jaidevxb/appliance-buddy/README.md

 This starts both frontend (port 3000) and backend (port 3001) simultaneously.

+### Railway Deployment (Recommended)

+This project includes a single Dockerfile that can deploy both frontend and backend services together:

+1. **Deploy to Railway**:
+   - Connect your GitHub repository to Railway
+   - Railway will automatically detect and use the Dockerfile
+   - Configure environment variables according to `.env.example` and `backend/.env.example`

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed Railway deployment instructions.

 ### Manual Deployment

-For deployment to hosting platforms, you'll need to:
+For deployment to other hosting platforms, you'll need to:

 1. **Backend**:
    - Deploy the `backend` folder to your preferred Node.js hosting platform